miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 file on the hard drive, right?
 All you need is a `get`, `set` and `clear` method on ***key/value pairs*** that work vaguely like a Python `dict` and you're good.
 I was good.

+## Understanding Equivalent Patterns in FastHTML and Flask Development

 But then watching those pesky FastHTML tutorials by the guy who changes everything in his soft-spoken way, I come to realize that when instantiating a